 For Seniors: Spot Phishing and Other E-mail Fraud

-Does a message ask you to click links in the e-mail?
+Does a message ask you to click links in the e-mail or instant message?
 If you're unsure whether a message is genuinely from a company or bank that you use, call them, using the number from a past statement or the phone book.
-Don’t call a phone number in the e-mail; it could be fake.
+Remember: Don’t call a phone number in the e-mail; it could be fake.

-To visit a company's or bank’s website, type the address in yourself if you know it.
-If not, search for the company using your browser and use that link to visit its site.
-Don’t click the link in an e-mail, or you may land on a site that looks right — but is just a good fake.
+To visit a company's or bank’s website, type the address in yourself or use your own bookmark rather than clicking a link.
+If the website is new to you, search for the company using a search engine and use that link to visit its site.
+Don’t click the link in an e-mail, or you may land on a site that looks right — but is just a fake.

 Does the e-mail have a photo or video to download?
 If so, exercise caution.
 If you know the person who sent the photo or video, it's probably fine to download, but if the photo or video has been forwarded several times and you don't know the person who sent it originally, be careful.
 It may deliver a virus or other type of malware to your laptop.

 If you decide to forward (or send) e-mail to a group, always put their e-mail addresses on the Bcc: (or Blind Carbon Copy) line.
-This keeps everyone's e-mail safe from fraud and scams, since e-mail addresses you put on the Bcc line is kept hidden from the other people who receive the e-mail.
+This keeps everyone's e-mail safe from fraud and scams.